-Description: Enjoy a thrilling journey as you explore the Goldmine Mountain range, known for its mining history.
+Description: Enjoy a thrilling journey as you explore Goldmine Mountain.
 The trail connects to the Goldmine Trail near the Goldmine Trailhead and winds you along the mountain side to the San Tan Trail near the central part of the park.